-Built on nearly two decades of success in the cannabis industry and led by a top team with rich global experience in consumer products, legacy cannabis cultivation and professional advisory services, we are a proud producer of "BC Bud", a term known around the world that is synonymous with top-quality cannabis.
+Built on a team with nearly two decades of success in the cannabis industry and led by a top team with rich global experience in consumer products, legacy cannabis cultivation and professional advisory services, we are a proud producer of "BC Bud", a term known around the world that is synonymous with top-quality cannabis.
 Rubicon Organics Inc. (Rubicon Organics) is Canada's leading premium organic cannabis products company.
-Through our wholly owned subsidiary Rubicon Holdings Corp, a Licensed Producer, we cultivate, process, and sell organic certified, sustainably produced, and superpremium cannabis products.
-Our cannabis is grown in a state-of-the-art 125.000 square foot hybrid greenhouse located on a 20-acre farm in Delta, BC, Canada, a heritage farming region with mild climate and abundant sunshine where fruit and vegetables have been grown commercially for over a century.
+Through our wholly owned subsidiary Rubicon Holdings Corp, a Licensed Producer, we cultivate, process, and sell organic certified, sustainable produced, and superpremium cannabis products.
+Our cannabis is grown in a state-of-the-art 125,000 square foot hybrid greenhouse located on a 20-acre farm in Delta, BC, Canada, a heritage farming region with mild climate and abundant sunshine where fruit and vegetables have been grown commercially for over a century.

-We are focused on achieving industry-leading profitability through innovation and the development of brands and cannabis 2.0 products, including our flagship super-premium brand Simply BareTM Organic, our premium flower and hash brand 1964 Supply CoTM, our concentrate brand LAB THEORYTM. and our mainstream brand Homestead Supply CoTM.

-We have national distribution in Canada.
-In 2020, we established distribution for our recreational cannabis products in British
+We are focused on achieving industry-leading profitability through innovation and the development of brands and cannabis 2.0 products, including our flagship super-premium brand Simply BareTM Organic, our premium flower and hash brand 1964 Supply CoTM. our concentrate brand LAB THEORYTM, and our mainstream brand Homestead Supply CoTM as well as our recently acquired wellness brand in Canada.
+WildflowerTM.
+We have national distribution in Canada covering 97% of the addressable population.
+In 2022, we expanded to Newfoundland and Labrador and Northwest Territories.
+As we grow our business and continue to build our brand portfolio, we are focused on strong governance to manage the pace of rapid growth, leading and developing our people on their path to success and stepping up sustainability initiatives that touch all aspects of our business.